Skip to main content

 Beyond the Stigma

-Beyond the Stigma is an ongoing stream of work that challenges and raise awareness around mental health taboos in the South Asian community.
+Beyond the Stigma is an ongoing stream of work that challenges and raises awareness around mental health taboos in the South Asian community.

-The first phase of Beyond the Stigma took place in 2017, in a borough of Walsall where 95% of residents are Muslim.
+The first phase of Beyond the Stigma took place in 2017, in an area of Walsall where 95% of residents are Muslim.
 We used poetry as a medium to facilitate discussions about mental health with 180 school-aged people.
 Our poetry workshops culminated in schools, families, faith leaders and the local community coming together for a poetry slam.

 The second phase of Beyond the Stigma brought together 5 South Asian women from Sandwell.